On The Convergence of Euler Discretization of Finite-Time Convergent Gradient Flows: Introduction

-For physical systems, a Lyapunov function can often be constructed from first principles via some physically meaningful measure of energy (\emph{e.g.}, \mbox{total energy} = potential energy + kinetic energy).
+For physical systems, a Lyapunov function can often be constructed from first principles via some physically meaningful measure of energy (\emph{e.g.}, total energy = potential energy + kinetic energy).
 In optimization, the situation is somewhat similar in the sense that a suitable Lyapunov function may often be constructed by taking simple surrogates of the objective function as candidates.
 For instance, $V(x) \triangleq f(x) - f(x^\star)$ can be a good initial candidate.
 Further, if $f$ is continuously differentiable and $x^\star$ is an isolated stationary point, then another alternative is $V(x) \triangleq \|\nabla f(x)\|^2$.

 However, most fundamental and applied research conducted in systems and control regarding Lyapunov stability theory deals exclusively with \emph{continuous-time} systems.
-Unfortunately, (dynamical) stability properties are generally not preserved for simple forward-Euler and sample-and-hold discretizations and control laws~\cite{Stuart1998}.
-Furthermore, practical implementations of optimization algorithms in modern digital computers demand discrete-time.
-Nonetheless, it has been extensively noted that a vast amount of general Lyapunov-based results (perhaps most) appear to have a discrete-time equivalent.
+Unfortunately, (dynamical) stability properties are generally not preserved for simple forward-Euler, and sample-and-hold discretizations~\cite{Stuart1998}.
+Furthermore, practical implementations of optimization algorithms in modern digital computers demand discrete-time algorithms of these continuous-time systems.